quantkiosk/qkiosk-r/README.md

 ## Get Started

-### Symbology drives everything
+### Symbology drives everything.

-The most important part of any institutional data is often its weakest link.
-The best hedge funds know that understanding what you are looking at - be it an entity or instrument - is so critical it is just taken for granted amongst professionals.
-It is also an incredible pain point that firms spend millions a year to manage.
+The most important part of any institutional data is getting the mappings correct.
+The best hedge funds take having a security master for granted.
+It is also an incredible pain point that firms spend millions a year to manage, or tens of thousands (or more!) to buy.

-Once you have access to one, you never want to go without.
+Once you have access to a proper symbology - you won't understand how you ever lived without it.

-QUANTkiosk is looking to solve this once and for all by creating an open *entity and security* master to help leverage our data with as little effort as possible.
-You can read more about our efforts on the site, but in short, everything within the API is referenced by a **QKID**.
+**QUANTkiosk** is solving this once and for all by creating an open *entity and security* master to help leverage our data with as little effort as possible.
+You can read more about our project on the site, but in short, everything within the API is referenced by a **QKID**.
 To make that _easy_ we have some helper functions.
-Both search and conversions come out of the box
+Both search and conversion is part of the batteries included mindset of QK.

+Obviously you likely have _some_ identifier to begin with.
+Most often this is a ticker, like **AAPL** or **MRK**.
+You can use this to map to a **QKID**, but you can even search right from your `R` session.
+This is especially useful for things that don't have ticker - e.g. a hedge fund you want to track.

 ```
+# You know the ticker or cik?
+Just use direct conversion:
+> qk_ticker("AAPL")
+                     AAPL
+0000320193.0000.001S5N8V8

+> to_name(qk_cik(78003))
+[1] "PFIZER INC"
+> to_permid(qk_cik(78003))
+[1] "4295904722"

-# search for a company like Alibaba
+# use fuzzy search for a company like Alibaba
 > BABA <- qk_search_co("alibaba")

  1: ALIBABA GROUP HOLDING-SP ADR